Ikerlz/dcd/README.md

-# dcd: a distributed spectral clustering package
+# `dcd`: a distributed spectral clustering package

 ## What is it?
 `dcd` is a Python package that provides a **Distributed Community Detection Algorithm** for network data based on **Spark**.